By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Because of the scope of this work, the news media are being told, “Level 6.3 is being converted into an operations center and will no longer be available as an exhibition area.”

-This is the reason that the more-than 600 tables and other facilities of the Literary Agents & Scouts Center—called the LitAg at Frankfurt—is being moved from 6.3 to the Festhalle building, which is near the Messe’s “City” entrance.
+This is the reason that the hundreds of trading tables and other facilities of the Literary Agents & Scouts Center—called the LitAg at Frankfurt—is being moved from 6.3 to the Festhalle building, which is near the Messe’s “City” entrance.

 ‘Future Frankfurt,’ Hall by Hall